 The group’s decidedly political bent keep a constant stream of freedom of choice commentary alive throughout the Bush administration.
 On the Spring of 2004, the CAKE.Girls attended the March for Women’s Lives in Washington DC.
 An election party featuring the Bush / Kerry debates emphasized the agenda of women’s health along side the entertainment.

-Women from New York , and many others from all over the world, continued to document their sexual adventures in a collective column entitled: Surrender the Pink.
+Women from New York , and many others from all over the world, continued to document their sexual fantasies and adventure in a collective column entitled: Surrender the Pink.
 Later, the CAKE Report expanded the line of questioning beyond fantasy and included detailed investigation of sexual habits and personal evolutions.
 In 2005, Simon and Schuster published CAKE’s sexuality guide book for women based on the information amassed.

 Annual traditions were established: Summer lingerie parties, anti-Valentine’s day events, and Devil’s Night Masquerades were all part of the regular fair.
 CAKE Parties achieved cult status with the help of lengthy Vanity Fair article calling attention to the mash-up of feminist, hedonist and gender-bending ideas the events brought to life.
-Rolling Stone, the New York Times, and a gluttony of women’s magazines both national and international followed suit.
+Rolling Stone, The New York Times, and a gluttony of national and international magazines and newspapers followed suit.

 20/20 paid attention and posed their own questions about the agenda behind these women and shot a rare TV interview with the three founders.
 CAKE also granted permission for Wild on E! for a one night shoot.
 The crew forged their own way into production with a reality/doc funded by Showtime entitled: The Pleasure Club.